BryanFrederickson/CYBER1-CodeVersion/README.md

 This project is meant to help signature-based intrusion detection by being able to generate semantic copies of known code, to better identify malicious software that has been changed to avoid detection.

+Rough prototypes can be found in the `python_notebook_tests` branch, which has been kept separate to ensure that main contains only accessible, functional code.

 ## Installation

 ### Prerequisites